All Collections

 Classwork is organized by class section with two tabs in Amplify Math for main navigation.
 The Activities tab collects class level submissions, while the Portfolios tab focuses on an individual student.

-To get started, choose a class section with the dropdown in the top left corner of the screen.
-You can then navigate to the unit, chapter (sub-unit), and lesson you’d like to review.
+To get started, choose a class section with the drop-down list in the upper left corner of the screen.
+You can then navigate to the unit, chapter (subunit), and lesson you’d like to review.
 Each submittable activity is represented in Classwork by a row, and activities will only appear in this tab if at least one student has submitted them.
-You can scan each row for general information, or click the “v” arrow button to expand a class summary for the activity.
+You can scan each row for general information, or click the Arrow (v) button to expand a class summary for the activity.

-• Activity: Grouped by the type of activity it is.
-The varieties presented could be: Warm-Up, Activity #, Summary, Exit Ticket, Lesson Practice, and Assessment
+• Activity: An activity is grouped by the type of activity it is.
+The varieties presented could be: Warm-Up, Activity Number, Summary, Exit Ticket, Lesson Practice, and Assessment

-• Submissions: This is a roll-up of how many students out of this class has submitted their work.
+• Submissions: This is a roll-up of how many students out of this class have submitted their work.

 • Last Submission: This shows you when the last submission was for this activity.

-• Class Average: A roll-up of the class average on the assignment
+• Class Average: This is a roll-up of the class average on the assignment.

 • Manual Scores: This column highlights how many students are waiting for a teacher to manually score their submissions.

 Upon expanding an activity, you’ll see a summary table for the entire class.
-Each student is represented by a row, with columns for the submission status, the student’s total score for that activity, the autoscore points they received, and a manual score column.
+Each student is represented by a row, with columns for the submission Status, the student’s Total score for that activity, the Autoscore points they received, and the Manual Score.

 • The Manual Score column indicates individual problems in the activity that require manual scoring from the teacher.

-• The “+” icon in the Manual Score column indicates a student’s response for that problem needs teacher scoring.
+• The plus (+) icon in the Manual Score column indicates that a student’s response for that problem needs teacher scoring.
 Teachers can click on this icon area to review student work and give it a manual score.

 There are five possible submission statuses: